RhysU/intersection/README.md

 Then let's test the logic with [FCTX](http://fctx.wildbearsoftware.com/).
-Comprehensive test cases, employing 1234 in lieu of abxy, are fairly easy to come by here as we've already enumerated what we expect to occur:
+Comprehensive test cases, employing 1234 in lieu of abxy, are fairly easy to come by here as we've already enumerated what we expect to encounter:

     #include "fct.h"